Nie-Tianyi/rs_algorithm_practise/README.md

 The default hash method and hasher return a `u64` value.
 This is because that the build-in hash traits are normally target at finding buckets for data structures like HashMap and not for any cryptography usage.
 It is a trade off between efficiency and security.
 If you need higher securities, consider using a third party cryptographic crate which may provide common cryptographic hash algorithms like SHA256 or SHA512.

-`Hash` trait defines an method that convert a type to a hash value.
-Any struct that implements this trait can be used as the key of a HashMap / HashSet.
+`Hash` trait defines an method that convert a type to a hash value. **Any struct that implements this trait can be used as the key of a HashMap / HashSet**.
 Here is definition of `Hash` trait:

 ```rust
 pub trait Hash {